dansanderson/easyasm65/README.md

 * `lsrq` : "quad register addressing" (implied "Q" argument)
 * `jmp ($fffe)` : indirect jump

+Multiple instructions can appear on a single line, separated by colons. `lda #0 : sta $d020`

 ### Values

 EasyAsm uses 32-bit signed integer values in expressions for arguments.
 When a value is assembled into an instruction or used by an assembler directive, it must be in the range expected by how it is used: